MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/authentication-oauth-mfa.md

 ## SDK support

-Support for the new  ```msads.manage scope ``` is available starting with version 13.0.10 of  Bing Ads SDKs (NET, Java, Python, and PHP).
+Support for the new  ```msads.manage scope ``` is available starting with version 13.0.10 of  Bing Ads SDKs (.NET, Java, Python, and PHP).

 The new  ```msads.manage ``` scope is used by default.
 For backwards compatibility, until the enforcement date you can use the ```ads.manage ``` or  ```bingads.manage ``` scopes with a short workaround.